 Once a complete application form with all required documentation is received, the protocol will be distributed to members of the REB for review.
-A first response will be compiled and returned to the researcher in about 4 weeks.
+A first response will be compiled and returned to the researcher in about four weeks.
 A first response may be approval or suggestions and requests for additional information.
 If additional information is requested, once you resubmit the protocol with the information, you will receive a response within one week.

 Yes, but all changes you wish to make must be reviewed and approved prior to implementing the change.
-To submit a proposed amendment to the approved protocol, you will need to go into the ethics system, opens in new window, click on the link to the protocol, and click on the link “Request to Reopen.”
+To submit a proposed amendment to the approved protocol, you will need to go into the ethics system, opens in new window on the my.ryerson platform, click on the link to the protocol, and click on the link “Request to Reopen.”
 Then simply indicate that you wish to reopen the protocol and submit.
 The protocol will be reopened.
 Once reopened, you will have access to the protocol and be able to make changes and attach additional documentation.